conan-io/docs/reference/config_files/profiles.rst

     Conan will always set the default C++ standard as the one that the detected compiler version uses by default, except for the case of macOS using apple-clang.
 In this case, for apple-clang>=11, it sets ``compiler.cppstd=gnu17``.
 If you want to use a different C++ standard, you can edit the default profile file directly.
-First, get the location of the default profile using:

 .. code-block:: bash